 To get the most out of the invested capital represented by a car, it must be looked after and serviced regularly.
 Volvo has gone to a great deal of trouble in the design and selection of material to ensure that the car in question only requires a minimum of servicing.
 We rely, however, on your co-operation with regard to the future maintenance of your vehicle.
 To help you with this, Volvo has built up a world-wide service organization.
 All Volvo dealers have specially trained personnel and receive a continuous supply of technical information from the Volvo Service Organization concerning repairs and adjustments.
-They have also special tools, designed at the Volvo factory.
+They also have special tools, designed at the Volvo factory.
 Moreover, all Volvo dealers have a comprehensive stock of spare parts which is your guarantee for genuine Volvo spares.
 That is why our dealers are in the best possible position to give your vehicle first-class service concerning both maintenance operations and repairs.
 You should also refer to your dealer for any information about your Volvo that is not included in this instruction book.

-In addition to having a Volvo workshop within easy reach, in your own country, Volvo has also a widely distributed service network in other countries.
+Not only has Volvo a workshop within call in your own country, it has also a widely distributed service network in other countries.